BriceMetthey/Memo-Aws/README.md

 --> Ensuite mettre en place un environnement virtuel !

-Build your application with the `sam build --use-container` command.
+Build your application with the `sam build` command.

 ```bash
 $ sam build
 ```

 ou

+If your functions depend on packages that have natively compiled dependencies, use this flag to build your function :

 ```bash
 $ sam build --use-container